yenicapotediaz/TaskListRails/README.md

 This wave is where we will introduce the view layer to interact with our application via the browser.

 - Set up necessary controller(s) and route(s) that you will need in order to show a task from the database
-- Create a root route for your application that directs users to the list of tasks
+- Create a root route for your application that directs users to the list of all tasks
   - Each task name in the list should link to a `show` action that will render a new view for the user.
   - The `show` view should include the complete information about the task: name, description, completion status, and completion date.
 - All markup in all views should have semantic relevance.
-- Add some basic styles to your task list.

 ## Wave 2
 In this wave we will add the first set of user interactivity and persistence.